 5) Task Success

-This metric shows the platform’s ability to attract new users over a specific time period.
-For instance, if it is a mobile app, a product manager can assess the number of new users who have downloaded, installed and signed up for the app.
-Although this is more related to customer experience or aggressive sales and marketing activities rather than user experience, still this does give a lot of insights as to what further steps or strategies need to be implemented by the design team for UX improvements in future.
+Adoption among Google HEART metrics shows the platform’s ability to attract new users over a specific time period.
+For example, if it is a mobile app, a product manager can assess the number of new users who have downloaded, installed, and signed up for the app.

-The final metric of this framework is task success and this is related to the individual performance of various sections in a given workflow or the percentage of completion of specific sections.
+The final metric of this framework is task success, which is related to the individual performance of various sections in a given workflow or the percentage of completion of specific sections.
 If we take the mobile app example again, this could be the time a user spends on the app registration section or the number of users who successfully placed an order using the app.

-These individual sets of success and failures can give detailed insights to app designers and product managers about the processes that they need to revisit and redo.
+These sets of successes and failures can give detailed insights to app designers and product managers about the processes that they need to revisit and redo.

 How to Adapt Google HEART Framework For Your Mobile App